rackerlabs/docs-developer-blog/_posts/2018-09-28-introduction-to-the-google-distance-matrix-api.md

 #### Get the distance between two locations

-The following URL is an example generated with destination, origin and the test API Key.
+The following URL is an example generated with origin, destination, and the test API Key.

     https://maps.googleapis.com/maps/api/distancematrix/json?units=imperial&origins=Washington,DC&destinations=New+York+City,NY&key=AIzaSyBEJa1xqGHtQkfhFlYUPG_HnDpsgTxStzM

-The URL fetches the distance in form of an XML file (shown in the following image), which stores the distance between two places in the text tag.
+The URL fetches the distance in the form of an XML file (shown in the following image), which stores the distance between two places in the text tag.

 ![]({% asset_path 2018-09-28-introduction-to-the-google-distance-matrix-api/Picture10.png %})

 ### Use the API with Oracle EBS

-In Oracle, the URL’s are executed using `UTL_HTTP` utility, which executes the generated URL and produces XML output, which can be stored in any Character Large Object (CLOB) data type variable.
+In Oracle, the URLs are executed by using `UTL_HTTP` utility that executes the generated URL and produces XML output, which can be stored in any Character Large Object (CLOB) data type variable.

-This XML then can be read, and the value of any XML tag can be fetched from the CLOB variable, as shown in teh following example:
+This XML can be read, and the value of any XML tag can be fetched from the CLOB variable, as shown in the following example:

     DECLARE
       l_clob clob;